billbuchanan/pqc_signatures/README.md

 - [ ] Fully Functioning State
 - [ ] Up to date documentation

-> *Dev branch Notice: All algorithms that are currently included within the `src` directory can be compiled using the `setup.sh` script and tested using the `test-scripts/sig_speed_results.sh` script.
-Results will be outputted to a txt file located within the generated `test_data/results` directory.
-At the moment the testing script must be executed within its respective directory.
+> *IMPORTANT Dev branch Notice: The PERK algorithm variations is currently partially functional apart from perk-256-short-3 and perk-256-short-5.
+This is due to a memory issue causing a segmentation fault within the default reference code submitted for those variations.
+This will be reviewed further but for the time being the rest of the PERK variations function correctly.

 <!-- As part of the development process of this branch, the `reference_code` directory contains the reference code files created by the varying teams behind the schemes submitted to the competition.
 It contains the following zip files: